-As we’ve already noted, most induction cooktops are equipped with a warning light that lets users know when the cooking surface is hot.
+As mentioned above, most induction cooktops are equipped with a warning light that lets users know when the cooking surface is hot.

 Check the owner’s manual of your induction cooktop to determine if yours has a warning light and where that light is.

 As you become familiar with your cooktop, you’ll get a better understanding of how long it takes the cooking surface to cool completely after use.

 Because induction cooktops are still a fairly new technology, many people don’t fully understand how they work.
 As a result, people might not know how to use them safely.

 Advertisements that fail to give us the full story can set us up for a bad situation.

 Induction cooktops have many advantages, especially the two or single burner types that I cover in my article on portable induction cookers.